How to Set Up a Pressure Washer: A Step-by-Step Guide

 How to Attach the Nozzle:

-1. Insert the nozzle into the quick-connect fitting at the end of the spray wand.
+1. Pull forward the quick-connect collar at the end of the spray wand.

 2. Push the nozzle in until it clicks securely into place.